 Conclusion

-The Lowchen is a wonderful breed that’s loyal to its owners and especially gentle around children.
+The Lowchen is a wonderful breed that is loyal to its owners and especially gentle around children.
 The only downfall for this breed is that it tends to bark quite frequently, which can become an annoyance if they’re left alone for too long.
-They also do not hunt vermin anymore, so they need plenty of training and mental stimulation, or else boredom sets in quickly.
-Unfortunately, these dogs are not recognized by the American Kennel Club because they aren’t trendy outside of Europe, where they originated from.